The Mason Family Farm

 Richard moved his family south to Ipswich where they lived in Flint Street, North Ipswich.
 He found employment working on the railway line between Ipswich and Bigges’ Camp.
 When Lady Bowen performed the “cutting the turf” ceremony for the construction of the line on 25 February, 1864, Richard wheeled the “first sod” away in a wheel barrow.
 He later worked for the railway’s contractors Messrs.
 Peto, Brassey and Betts at various places along the route.

 He selected his land in newly opened scrub in 1869.
-The family was among Rosewood’s earliest settlers and he was one of the first farmers to cultivate and grow crops.
-A small cottage was erected on his land near the present day roundabout on John Street.
+The family was among Rosewood’s earliest settlers and Richard was one of the first farmers to cultivate and grow crops.
+A small cottage was erected on his land which was near the present day roundabout on John Street.
 (Lot 312, 40 acres).
-His experience with tree felling would have been invaluable, not only for clearing his own selection but for when he helped to clear a thoroughfare for the main street (John Street).
-In 1874 he selected another 141acres.

 Richard was on the founding committees of several community organisations working towards the development of the district e.g. in 1870 he was on the committee formed to collect subscriptions and make all the necessary arrangements for building a school house and teacher’s residence.
 His son Richard was one of the students enrolled on the opening day of the Rosewood Gate school in 1875.